 According to a 2017 survey, 57% of Americans have less than $1,000 in their savings accounts.
-The lack of a financial cushion can cause stress, making it difficult to manage unexpected expenses such as a car repair or medical expense.
+The lack of a financial cushion can cause stress, making it difficult to manage unexpected expenses.

-A savings account is a federally-insured, interest-bearing deposit account held at a bank or other financial institution.
-It is a safe place to store cash and earn a modest return.
+A savings account is a federally-insured, interest-bearing deposit account held by a bank or other financial institution.
+It is a safe place to store cash and earn modest returns.